kruesemann/labyrinth/IDEAS.md

 ## Obstacles

 * monsters
-    * monsters in close proximity can be heard and every so often be seen (even behind walls)
+    * monsters in close proximity can be heard
+    * sometimes they can even be seen in the pitch black

 * map
     * narrow tunnels